roxk/idlgen/README.md

 *Note*: By default, the tool would generate `[default_interface]` attribute for an empty class (a class that doesn't have any methods other than constructor) so you don't need to add it.

+## Limitation

+Due to [bootstrapping](#"Bootstrapping"-idlgen), Idlgen currently has the following limitation:

+1. Authored WinRT projected types must be treated as incomplete types in headers.
+That is, you can only refer to the name of the type as if it is forward declared.
+This limitation applies to all projected types, including runtime class, enum, etc. In practice, this means method definitions which use projected types must be defined in .cpp files.

+   - If you are using visual studio, you can right click affected method and choose "Move definition location" to automatically fix it.

 ## Tips

 ### Common Header Modification